Thanksgiving Table with Food

 • 1 cup orange juice

-• needles from 2 rosemary sprigs
+• Leaves pulled from 2 rosemary sprigs

 Instructions

 5. If turkey starts to over-brown, cover loosely with aluminum foil.
-Turkey is done when thigh temperature reaches 180 degrees.

 Notes